freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 185.1

-Remind me what's in here please.
+Better.
+Remind yourself what's in here with the list command.

 #### HINTS